Chapter 10:

 “…I’m busy right now, mother.
 Can this wait until later?”

-“Honestly, whenever I call you, you’re so hostile!
-I was calling to make sure that this whole venture hasn’t blown up in your face this time.”
+“Why is it whenever I call you, you’re so hostile?
+I was calling to make sure this whole venture hasn’t blown up in your face this time.”

 “…Mother…” Unintentionally, Katie tightened her grip on the phone and her stage dress.